-- It safeguards homeowners from the loss resulting from unexpected events like death or job loss.
+- It safeguards homeowners from loss resulting from unexpected events like death or job loss.

 - Mortgage insurance will not provide the entire amount of home insurance if the borrower fails to pay the loan.

-- Certain lenders will require borrowers do not have a 20 per cent down payment to get PMI (private mortgage insurance).
+- Certain lenders will require borrowers not to have a 20 percent down payment to get PMI (private mortgage insurance).